Why Would a Private Investigator Want to Talk to You?

 • Voided landlord insurance due to unapproved occupancy

 One of the most serious risks is unknowingly running an illegal HMO.
-Under UK law, a property becomes an HMO when it is occupied by at least three unrelated individuals who share facilities.
-If unlicensed, the fines can be severe — sometimes exceeding £20,000.
+A property may be an HMO when it is occupied by at least three unrelated people who share facilities.
+If unlicensed, fines can be severe.

 Common Signs Your Tenant May Be Subletting

-While it's not always easy to prove subletting, certain red flags should raise your suspicion:
+While it is not always easy to prove subletting, these red flags should raise your suspicion:

 • Multiple people seen entering and exiting the property regularly